Tony Evers moves forward with equipment purchases to fight COVID-19, calls on GOP lawmakers for $700 million in funding

-Following a lack of legislative action last week from the GOP-led Legislature, the office of Democratic Gov. Tony Evers plans to purchase 10,000 ventilators and 1 million protective face masks to assist with the state's response to the COVID-19 coronavirus outbreak.
+After a lack of legislative action last week from the GOP-led Legislature, Democratic Gov. Tony Evers said his administration plans to purchase 10,000 ventilators and 1 million protective face masks to assist with the state’s response to the COVID-19 coronavirus pandemic.

+The decision comes as the number of people in the state with confirmed cases of the respiratory disease topped 1,000 Sunday.
+It also comes a week after Evers proposed a $700 million legislative package meant to address health care needs related to the outbreak, extend the statewide public health emergency indefinitely until it is revoked by the Legislature, and boost health care staffing.

-In a Friday email to legislative leaders, DOA Deputy Secretary Chris Patton underscored the importance of quickly acquiring the protective equipment.
+In a Friday email to legislative leaders, Chris Patton, deputy secretary for the Department of Administration, underscored the importance of quickly acquiring the protective equipment.

 “As we have relayed to you consistently during our daily calls, time is of the essence,” Patton said in the email.
 “We do not have the luxury of weeks or months to respond to this crisis.
 The public’s health and safety must be our top priority, and we must have the ability to adapt quickly to the changing circumstances that COVID-19 presents.”